awesome-pro/neon-website/content/docs/guides/branching-github-actions.md

 ### Prerequisites

-- Using the action requires a Neon API key.
+- Using the action requires a Unique API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-- Add your Neon API key to your GitHub Secrets:
+- Add your Unique API key to your GitHub Secrets:
   1. In your GitHub repository, go to **Project settings** and locate **Secrets** at the bottom of the left sidebar.
   2. Click **Actions** > **New Repository Secret**.
   3. Name the secret `NEON_API_KEY` and paste your API key in the **Secret** field